 Understanding grapevine genomes could be the key to a sustainable future for vineyards around the globe.
-Join us for a discussion about how recent advances in grapevine genomics have enhanced our understanding of disease and pest resistance, the lineage of common varieties, and wine flavors and aromas, and how this information is being shared with an international community of researchers to ensure the continued health, quality and sustainability of vineyards around the world.
+This event was a discussion about how recent advances in grapevine genomics have enhanced our understanding of disease and pest resistance, the lineage of common varieties, and wine flavors and aromas, and how this information is being shared with an international community of researchers to ensure the continued health, quality and sustainability of vineyards around the world.

 Dario Cantù is a plant biologist and professor in the UC Davis Department of Viticulture and Enology.
 His research program integrates bioinformatics and biochemistry into the application of genetics and genomics to study plant and microbial activities in a variety of contexts, from disease resistance and wood decomposition, to fruit ripening and flavor development.
 Cantu and his team have also made important contributions in the assembly of complex genomes and in sharing grapevine and grape pathogen genomics resources with the scientific community.
 He has been part of interdisciplinary research teams that have mapped both the Cabernet Sauvignon and Chardonnay genomes.